Category Archives: surveying

 Stadia levelling – Types of levelling

 Stadia levelling is similar to trigonometric levelling.
 To determine the elevation of points, we use a tacheometer.
 Hence, It is an optical distance measurement method.
 This type of levelling is suitable in hilly regions.
 Stadia levelling is an accurate method of levelling.
 Another name of stadia levelling is Tachometric levelling.
+It is efficient for surveying in areas where direct measurement is difficult.
+The advantages of levelling with stadia include its simplicity and speed.
+It’s often used in combination with other methods of levelling for topographic mapping and large area surveys.

 Direct levelling

 Direct levelling is also known as spirit levelling.
 It is the most precise and commonly used levelling method.
-In this method, the vertical distance with respect to the horizontal line is taken to determine the relative position between the points.
+In this method, the vertical distance is taken with respect to the horizontal line.
+This determines the relative position between the points.
 The instruments which are used in Direct levelling are level and a levelling staff.
 The level consists of a telescope, level tube, levelling head and a tripod.
-Direct levelling is further divided into

 • Simple levelling